 STD Code : (91) – 40

-The most popular landmark in Hyderabad, Charminar is situated in the centre of the old city amidst bustling bazaars.
-The four sided towering structure was built by Mohammed Quli Qutub Shah in 1591 in the newly formed city of Bhagyanagar (later renamed Hyderabad) shortly after shifting his capital there from Golconda.
+The most popular landmark in Hyderabad, Charminar is situated in the center of the old city amidst bustling bazaars.
+The four-sided towering structure was built by Mohammed Quli Qutub Shah in 1591 in the newly formed city of Bhagyanagar (later renamed Hyderabad) shortly after shifting his capital there from Golconda.
 The ruler built the monument in the memory of his wife Bhagmati and is believed to have been constructed on the exact spot where he saw her for the first time.

 Just a stone’s throw away from Hyderabad, Golconda Fort is a magnificent fortress built by the Kakatiya rulers during the 13th century.
-Built on a 120 mts high granite hill, the fort was originally built as a mud construction but was later extended to include granite structures that is almost 5 km in circumference.
+Built on a 120-meter high granite hill, the fort was originally built as a mud construction but was later extended to include granite structures that are almost 5 km in circumference.

 Taramati Baradari is located at Ibrahimbagh, on the Osman Sagar (Gandipet) Road, close to Golconda.
 The complex is spread over a sprawling 7-acre area amidst lush green environs with the backdrop of the famed Golconda Fort.
 The heritage monument built by the Seventh Sultan of Golconda is accessed from the complex.

 The historic city of Hyderabad houses a number of beautiful palaces that stand as witnesses to its rich historical past.
 Two of the most amazing structures in Hyderabad are the Falaknuma Palace built by Nawab Vikar Ulmara and the Ashmangarh Palace built by Asman Jah, the former prime minister of Hyderabad.